KryptonWorld/bftDpos/README.md

    * Another producer validates the block based on the ```global_state```

-## Suggestions for implementation on ETH
+## Suggestions for implementation on KETH

 1. What is stored in the blockheader?
     * ```confirmed``` the number of blocks this block confirms.